koelslaw/documentation/topics/rhel/README.md

 This is meant to help those who need a step-by-step build of RHEL.

->NOTE: Capes has its own installation criteria, please refer to [Capes Installation](capes/README.md).
+>NOTE: Capes has its installation criteria, please refer to [Capes Installation](capes/README.md).

 1. Attach or insert the media and power on
 1. Press `F10` to enter the boot menu